CSB5/driver_evaluation/README.md

 - In order to run the evaluation scripts the Perl module 'Config::Simple' is required.
 The module can be installed using the following command `cpan Config::Simple`

-# Evaluate new methods using the evaluation scripts
+# Evaluating new methods using the evaluation scripts

-1) Analyze data for the different cancer types using the new method
+1) Use the new method to analyze the data for the different cancer types

 2) Convert the output file of the method into the unified result format defined above.
 The result files should be named according to the cancer type analysed with a '.result' extention (e.g. GBM.result) and organized in a single directory.
-The name of the directory will be used as the method name in the evaluation result files.
+The name of the directory will be used as the "method name" in the result files from the evaluation.

-3) Run the evaluation script <driver_evaluation.pl>
+3) Run the evaluation script driver_evaluation.pl

-	perl path_to/driver_evaluation/driver_evaluation.pl --config path_to/driver_evaluation.cfg
+	perl <path_to_script>/driver_evaluation.pl --config path_to/driver_evaluation.cfg

 The config file can be used to set the following options: